Jan 31, 2026

 On your knees, Your Highness!

 It's just a walking meme.
 I have no idea why I like reading this type of stuff, when things have a lot of meme material.
 But in general it's a pretty nice story.
 Not very new in the concept, but the story itself is okay.
-Sudden arranged marriage to shield the Duke from the King / Emperor who is this irksome old dude.
-But I really like the FMC, she is strong and collected and does not have some fits, it's satisfying seeing her going into dark and oppressive mode.
-EVen the Duke is on the receiving end of it all.
+Sudden arranged marriage to shield the Duke from the King / Emperor who is this irksome old dude and can't let go, so instead of doing some serious stuff he spends it on schemes against the Duke.
+But I really like the FMC, she is strong and collected and does not have some fits, it's satisfying seeing her going into dark and oppressive mode where she unleashes at others.
+Even the Duke is on the receiving end of it all at times.

 It's based on a novel, but I find manhwa works better for me.
-Still ongoing of course.
+Still manhwa is ongoing of course.

 OTHER MENTIONS: